 The Bottom Line

 Robinhood is amazingly cost-effective for those who want to trade popular stocks and ETFs.
-There aren’t a lot of bells and whistles on the mobile-only platform and it lacks access to penny stocks or options, but the big savings that can add up for active investors more than offset those commissions.
+There aren’t a lot of bells and whistles on the mobile-only platform and it lacks access to penny stocks, but the big savings that can add up for active investors more than offset those commissions.
 If you are more of an old-school investor looking for a cost-effective way to trade funds without sacrificing research tools, educational resources, or access to alternative investments if you need them, then Charles Schwab has you covered with a big list of commission-free ETFs, options and stocks.